j201/blog/posts/typescript-the-bad-parts.md

 map: {<U>(f: (el: T) => U): Box<U>};
 ```

-So, TypeScript function typing is far more complicated than it needs to be
+So, TypeScript function typing is far more complex than it needs to be.

 ####No Type Aliases